 Letter 202: I received your letter with the same pleasure I always feel when something of yours arrives.

-We love Zenas both as a capable orator and as a good man, and we owe him some debts of gratitude for the labors his brother endured on our behalf, when Limenius thought it necessary to kill me as a favor to someone else.
-His brother stood with me against a governor's wrath.
+We love Zenas both as an accomplished orator and as a good man, and we owe him certain thanks besides in return for the labors which this man's brother endured on our behalf, when Limenius thought it necessary to put me to death, doing a favor for another.
+But that man stood by me against a governor's wrath.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.